A full range of research tools

 Epidemiological Research Services Include

-Case control studies offer a safe, ethical way to evaluate risk among users of your products, allowing you to substantiate your product's safety scientifically.
+Case control studies offer a safe, ethical way to evaluate risk among users of your products.
+If your product or ingredient is suspected of causing adverse health effects, case-control studies allow you to scientifically substantiate your product's safety.

 Cross-sectional studies offer a snapshot of the environment.
 These can be used to demonstrate the absence of a relationship between ingredients or products and health outcomes.